matheuristic/dotfiles/software_notes.md

   - [age](https://github.com/FiloSottile/age) or
     [eureka](https://github.com/mimoo/eureka):
-    Simple command-line encryption/decryption tool; eureka is more limited (no key files; generates a token to be used by recipient)
+    Simple command-line encryption/decryption tool; eureka is more limited (no key files; generates a token to be used by recipient);
+    or just use GnuPG, either without public key cryptography by running `gpg -o FILE.gpg -c FILE` to encrypt a file with a symmetric cipher using a passphrase where the encrypted file can later be decrypted with `gpg -d FILE.gpg` and the same passphrase, or with public key cryptography by encrypting a file using a recipient's public key and `gpg -r EMAIL -o FILE.gpg -e FILE` where the encrypted file can later be decrypted with the recipient's private key and `gpg -d <file>.gpg`
   - [Al Dente](https://github.com/davidwernhart/AlDente):
     macOS tool to limit battery charging (e.g. keeping charge percentage at or below 80% can help prolong battery life)